kaisubr/Safe-Zone/README.md

-SafeZone is a mobile app that traces your exposure to COVID-19, in order to better assess risk in life insurance claims through machine learning.
+SafeZone is a mobile app that traces your exposure to COVID-19, in order to better assess life insurance claims through machine learning.

 By algorithmically designating safe zones (with few cases and a low mortality rate), the relaxation of lockdowns will furthermore provide a place for healthy people to meet without anxiety.

 ## Problem
 The spread of COVID-19 is difficult to quantify.